level-up-hour/episodes/E1/README.md

-# Season 1 Episode 1: What's TLUH & Quick Container Apps
+# Episode 1: What's TLUH & Quick Container Apps

 Come join us as we kickoff TLUH!
 Wait, what's TLUH?
 Well, you have to come by to find out :).
 We will also demonstrate using a bunch of system tools within containers so you don't have to install everything locally.